stephanieirvine/Udacity-Data-Scientist-Nanodegree/Project 1/README.md

 The main findings of the code can be found at the post available here

 ## Licensing, Authors, Acknowledgements, etc.
 Acknowledgement should go to Kaggle and zackthoutt for providing the dataset.
+Acknowledgement should also go to [DataCamp](https://www.datacamp.com/community/tutorials/wordcloud-python) for their excellent WordCloud tutorial.